The slice spectral sequence of a $C_4$-equivariant height-4 Lubin-Tate theory: Summary of Differentials

 \section{Summary of Differentials}

-In this section, we summarize all the differentials in the slice spectral sequence of $\BPtwo$ (Figure~\ref{fig:E4C4AllDifferentials} shows all the differentials from $d_{13}$ to $d_{61}$).
+In this section, we summarize all the differentials in the slice spectral sequence of $\BPtwo$.
+Table~\ref{table:summaryDifferentials} summarizes all the $RO(C_4)$-graded differentials that we can deduce from the integer graded spectral sequence, as well as their proofs.
+Figure~\ref{fig:E4C4AllDifferentials} shows all the differentials from $d_{13}$ to $d_{61}$.
 To better organize the differentials visually, Figure~\ref{fig:E4C4d13-d15Differentials} shows the $d_{13}$ to $d_{15}$-differentials; Figure~\ref{fig:E4C4d19-d31Differentials} shows the $d_{19}$ to $d_{31}$-differentials; and Figure~\ref{fig:E4C4d35-d61Differentials} shows the $d_{35}$ to $d_{61}$-differentials.
 The $E_\infty$-page is shown in Figure~\ref{fig:E4C4EinftyPage}.
 We observe that there is a horizontal vanishing line at filtration 60.